cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Set the Screen Position

 Next, we need to adjust the position of the `VideoScreen` object so that the bottom left corner is at `X: 0, Y: 0, Z: 0`.
 This will make things easier when handling the output from the PoseNet model.
-To do this we'll set update the `Position` value in the `Inspector` tab.
+To do this, we'll adjust the `Position` value in the `Inspector` tab.
 Set the `X` value to half the `X` value for the `Scale` parameter.
 Do the same for the `Y` value.
 The `X` value for `Position` should be 960 and the `Y` value should be set to 540.

 #### Before: